Quicker return to work and your life

-Myelopathy is any condition that slows down the transmission of nerve signals through the spinal cord.
-In the case of cervical myelopathy, the spinal cord that passes through the cervical spine (i.e. neck) portion of the spinal cord fails to transmit nerve signals to and from the arms, chest, legs, pelvis, and abdomen as rapidly as it should.
+In the case of cervical myelopathy, the spinal cord that passes through the cervical spine (i.e. neck) portion of the spinal cord is compressed, impairing transmission of nerve signals to and from the arms, chest, legs, pelvis, and abdomen as rapidly as it should.

 Degenerative changes that occur with conditions such as arthritis can affect the ligaments, discs, and joints in the spine.
 These changes put pressure on the spinal cord by compressing it or causing the cord to become narrowed.
 This narrowing of the cervical spinal cord is called cervical stenosis.
 When the cervical spine becomes too tight, it compresses the spinal cord.
 This leads to the symptoms of myelopathy.

-The cervical spinal cord carries nerve signals to and from the arms, chest, and legs.
+The cervical spinal cord carries nerve signals to and from the arms, chest, and legs as well as to all the other organs in our bodies.
 When these nerve fibers do not function properly due to cervical stenosis or another condition, a variety of symptoms may result.
-Potential symptoms include numbness or tingling in the hands or feet, weakness in the arms or legs, leg stiffness, bladder problems, unsteady gait, or burning pain involving the arms or hands.
+Potential symptoms include numbness or tingling in the hands or feet, weakness in the arms or legs, leg stiffness, sexual dysfunction, bladder problems, unsteady gait, or burning pain involving the arms or hands.

 Some people with cervical myelopathy experience pain in their neck, shoulder, or arms.
 They may also describe a shock-like sensation when they flex their neck or put their chin on their chest.
 This is referred to as Lhermitte's phenomenon.